Get E-Book

 console.log(count); // still 0 - it's a copy

-There's one more subtlety.
-Live bindings apply to let and var exports because those are mutable.
-A const export is still a live binding at the implementation level - the importer's reference points to the exporter's binding slot - but since const can't be reassigned after initialization, the value never changes.
-The binding is live; the value is fixed.
-If the export is an object declared with const, the reference to the object is fixed, but the object's properties can still be mutated.
-And those mutations are visible through the live binding, because the binding points to the same object in memory.
+There is one more subtle consequence.
+Live bindings apply naturally to mutable let and var exports.
+A const export is still live at the binding level because importers point to the exporter's slot, but the binding cannot be reassigned after initialization, so the value never changes.
+If the const value is an object, the reference to the object is fixed while the object's properties can still mutate.
+Those property mutations are visible through the live binding because every importer reads the same object reference.

 The import() Expression